corsaro1/waw/README.md

-WAW, a Windows Ark Wallet software relying on API calls on remote Lisk nodes for commands
+WAW, a Windows Ark Wallet software relying on API calls on remote ARK nodes for commands

 not just a simple ARK blockchain height checker.